 Other key organizations include the region’s electric utilities, including PGE; academic institutions, including Portland State University and Oregon State University; economic development organizations, such as Business Oregon and the Portland Development Commission, and the state’s Departments of Energy and Transportation (ODOE, ODOT).

-Notable companies include: Lektro, United Streetcar, Entek International, Conscious Commuter, and Brammo.
+Notable companies include: Lektro, United Streetcar, Entek International, Brammo, and many others.

 A full list of Drive Oregon members is available online.